top of page

 Matt’s first novel, Shot Through the Heart, was published by Pan Macmillan in 2014.
 The second, Nothing But Trouble, followed in 2015.

-Between 2016 and 2018 Matt worked as Editor-in-Chief of Attitude, the UK's biggest-selling magazine for gay men.
+Between 2016 and 2018, Matt worked as Editor-in-Chief of Attitude, the UK's biggest-selling magazine for gay men.
 Whilst in the role he negotiated world-exclusive covers with Sam Smith, Ricky Martin and James Corden, launched and hosted the popular #AttitudeHeroes podcast, and ran the Attitude Awards, hosted by Tom Daley, with winners including Prince Harry and Kylie Minogue.
 He also wrote exclusive reports on his personal experience of HIV prevention drug PrEP, homophobia in Russia, and life for gay people in China.

-As a freelance journalist, Matt has written for all the UK’s major newspapers and appeared on Sky News, BBC Breakfast and Good Morning Britain.
+As a freelance journalist, Matt has written for all the UK’s major newspapers and appeared on Sky News, BBC Breakfast, Lorraine and Good Morning Britain.
 He has judged the Costa Book Awards, the Polari Prize, the BAFTA TV Awards, and the South Bank Sky Arts Awards.
 He has been nominated for Stonewall's Writer of the Year award and in 2017 was voted winner of Diversity in Media's Journalist of the Year award.

-In 2017 Matt crowdfunded his third novel The Madonna of Bolton, after receiving over 30 rejections from publishers, reportedly due to its gay protagonist and theme.
+In 2017, Matt crowdfunded his third novel The Madonna of Bolton, after receiving over 30 rejections from publishers, reportedly due to its gay protagonist and theme.
 The title reached its funding target in seven days, becoming Unbound's fastest-crowdfunded novel ever.
 Pledges came in from 28 countries and the project was backed by celebrities including David Walliams, Mark Gatiss, David Nicholls, Lisa Jewell and Gok Wan.
 The Madonna of Bolton was published by Unbound in 2018.

 In 2021 Matt presented the flagship discussion show Sunday Roast on Virgin Radio Pride, returned to the station in 2022 to present Matt Cain Meets, and again in 2023 to present Matt & Harry with his husband, Harry Glasstone.